matplotlib/mplcairo/README.rst

 Then, the backend can be selected by setting the ``MPLBACKEND`` environment variable to ``module://mpl_cairo.qt``.

-The ``examples`` folder contains a few cases where the output of this backend is arguably more accurate (thanks to the use of subpixel marker stamping, with an accuracy controlled by the ``path.simplify_threshold`` rcparam).
+The ``examples`` folder contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg (better and faster marker stamping, and better text kerning).

 Benchmarks
 ----------